-Emma’s* parents, Mr and Mrs Bond*, were worried about their 16 year old; for over a year she had been on a diet that didn’t seem to stop.
+Emma’s* parents, Mr and Mrs James*, were worried about their 16 year old; for over a year she had been on a diet that didn’t seem to stop.
 They didn’t understand why she was on a diet because she had never been overweight, and it didn't seem as though she had secured any happiness from her diet.

 Emma's dieting behaviours made her more withdrawn, depressed and anxious.
 Every time her parents expressed their concerns, she burst into tears or shouted at them.
 She had stopped eating with the family and spent most of her time in her bedroom.
 She was still going to school and doing extremely well in her exams, but her friends were worried about her.
 Emma’s parents had repeatedly suggested that she went to see the doctor but she insisted that there was nothing wrong with her, asking them why they couldn't just leave her alone.
-Mr and Mrs Bond had started to disagree about how to handle Emma's behaviour and argued frequently.
+Mr and Mrs James had started to disagree about how to handle Emma's behaviour and argued frequently.
 As a result of this, Emma's younger brother and sister were very angry with her and wouldn’t talk to her.

 She was discharged a short while later but with the recommendation that they saw an eating disorders specialist.
 Emma’s parents took her to the GP who referred her to Priory’s eating disorder service.
 She was immediately admitted to a Priory hospital as an inpatient because her weight was dangerously low.
 Emma also had a very low heart rate (bradycardia) and a low temperature (hypothermia).

 After a thorough assessment of not only her physical condition, but also her mental health, Emma had repeated blood tests and an electrocardiogram (ECG).
 Because of her bradycardia and hypothermia she was nursed on bed rest with 24-hour care.
 She was prescribed a gradually increasing diet by the dietitian, and was supported to increase her dietary intake to improve her physical health and weight.